-outpatient experience in psychiatry
+inpatient/outpatient US clinical experience in psychiatry

-MD2B Connect Physician ID # 10
+MD2B Connect Physician ID # 163

-You will perform the exam under the preceptor's supervision.
+Performing the exam under the preceptor's supervision.

-You will develop evidence-based therapeutic plans.
+Developing evidence-based therapeutic plans.

-You will write progress notes.
+Writing progress notes.

-You will research the literature to answer clinical questions at the point of care.
+Researching the literature to answer clinical questions at the point of care.

-You may deliver talks about important topics.
+May deliver talks about important topics.

-You will spend time with other healthcare professionals, including licensed therapists and social workers, to understand their roles and responsibilities.
+Spending time with other healthcare professionals to understand their roles and responsibilities.

 You will receive regular feedback on your performance.

-Will a letter of recommendation be offered: Yes, assuming that the IMG meets the expectations of the rotation.
-Dr. Desai will provide the physician with guidelines which will improve the quality of the letter.
+How to obtain a letter of recommendation: The rotator should ask the preceptor for a LOR near the conclusion of the rotation.
+Dr. Desai has provided the physician with guidelines about best practices in letter writing that meet residency program requirements.
 In some cases, the preceptor may ask the rotator to write a letter of recommendation draft.
 Please note that this letter of recommendation will be written on hospital letterhead.